qmph22/MDT-with-NETCONF-on-IOS-XE/README.md

 4. Add dashboard for overview and one for details
 5. Add panel for all SD-WAN BFD session statistics for a router
 6. Be able to click on a stat to go into details (this might take a while)
-7. Select a router to view on Grafana via a dropdown menu
-8. Change Prometheus to use the Prometheus container instead of installing it on an Ubuntu container?
+7. Change Prometheus to use the Prometheus container instead of installing it on an Ubuntu container?
-9. Figure out why there's the `Error on ingesting out-of-order samples` error for the Prometheus container
+8. Figure out why there's the `Error on ingesting out-of-order samples` error for the Prometheus container
-10. Pin versions of Python libraries and GitHub repositories in a sustainable manner
+9. Pin versions of Python libraries and GitHub repositories in a sustainable manner